Eggs with emoji

 image(Flickr/Les Chatfield)

 Matt Cutts recently made another of the videos in which he answers questions from the webmaster and SEO communities.
-This video specifically dealt with the subject of whether “rel=nofollow” should be used with widgets and infographic links.
+This video specifically addressed whether to use “rel=nofollow” with widgets and infographic links.

-In this article we’ll explain the idea behind nofollowing links, the effect that they have, and which links should be nofollowed.
+In this article, we’ll explain the idea behind nofollowing links, their effect, and which links you should nofollow.
 But first, here’s what a nofollow link looks like:

 <a href="http://aseohosting.com" rel="nofollow">ASEOHosting</a>